department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/community-care/discovery/conversation-guide.md

 Are there scenarios where you must contact the Veteran by phone, or is scheduling handled solely through the systems you use?

-Based on VAOS specialties, for example Dietary and Primary Care, and non-VAOS specialties, such as Dermatology:
+Based on VA online scheduling specialties, for example Dietary and Primary Care, and non-VA online scheduling specialties, such as Dermatology:

 - How does a Community Care request get processed by Community Care managers once it is received in Schedule Manager?
    - What are the different systems a manager uses to process a Community Care request?

 - What type of data is a Community Care manager looking for from a Veteran when processing Community Care requests?

-- What information do you see from the VAOS request?
+- What information do you see from the VA online scheduling request?
  - Of that information, what do you use?
  - What is helpful?